IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario2/Architecture/README.md

 The steps of the API lifecycle include:
 - Create
 - Run
 - Manage
+- Secure
-- Secure APIs
+- Socialize APIs

 With API Connect, you can perform all of the lifecycle steps in a single integrated offering, removing the requirement to use multiple API management offerings to obtain the same capability.